BIDS/repro-case-studies/case-studies/khinsen.md

 ##### Introduction

-1) Who are you and what is your research field?
-Include your name, affiliation, discipline, and the background or context of your overall research that is necessary specifically to introduce your specific case study.

 My name is [Konrad Hinsen](http://dirac.cnrs-orleans.fr/~hinsen/), and I am a researcher at the [Centre de Biophysique Moléculaire](http://cbm.cnrs-orleans.fr/?lang=en) in Orléans, France.
 My field of research is molecular biophysics, and in particular the study of the flexibility and dynamics of proteins.
 All of my work is based on computational approaches, of which the most important ones are [elastic network models](http://dirac.cnrs-orleans.fr/plone/Members/hinsen/elastic-network-models-for-proteins) and [Molecular Dynamics](https://en.wikipedia.org/wiki/Molecular_dynamics) (MD) simulations.
 Moreover, most of my work concerns the development of computational methods rather than the application of already established methods.

 This case study is about the extraction of information from MD simulation trajectories, a very common type of work in my field.
 MD simulations themselves are relatively standard procedures, performed using one of a handful of well-known software packages.
 They take a few days to a few weeks on a small parallel computer with a few tens of processors, and produce a so-called trajectory file that is one to ten GB in size.
 Analyzing these trajectories in order to actually learn something about the system that was simulated is a separate step that is much less standardized, meaning that there is a lot of problem-specific code involved.
 This code is as much a result of the workflow as the plots of the computed quantities.